 "No," Logan replied coldly.

-Connor nodded.
+Conner nodded.
 He glanced down at Veronica briefly, and without another word he took off towards the pool deck.

 Veronica took a moment to compose herself, as he walked away.
-As soon as she'd felt Connor's hand on her thigh, earlier, she'd known it was no accident.
+As soon as she'd felt Conner's hand on her thigh, earlier, she'd known it was no accident.
 And then he started to slide it up my leg.
 Overcome by memories of her encounter with Stan Cross on the beach, three years ago, she'd gotten out of there as quickly as she could.
 Her intention had been to recover the book she'd left in the salon and head back to her room for the night.
-But Connor had followed her.
+But Conner had followed her.

 She glanced up at Logan, offering him a shaky smile of gratitude.
 She wasn't sure what it was that he was doing there, exactly, but she was extremely relieved by his timing.
-It wasn't as though she'd thought Connor would have forced himself on her.
+It wasn't as though she'd thought Conner would have forced himself on her.
 And if he had tried touching any additional body parts, his groin would have been introduced, quite painfully, to her knee.

 Still.
 That was seriously uncomfortable.
 I mean, Jesus… He's twenty-five, and he's married, and his wife was in the freaking room with us.
 And then he comes down here and asks me if I want to have a "private party" with him later?
 How cheesy can you get?
 Did he really think I'd go for that?